One thing dog parents can count on every spring is a home covered in dog hair.

 Can You Stop The Shedding?

-Your dog will shed, and you shouldn’t want to stop it, as it is a healthy process.
+Your dog will shed, and you shouldn’t want to stop it.
+It’s a healthy process.
 Your dog needs to shed.

 The good news is that there are some ways to reduce the amount of hair that starts floating around your home this time of year, and there are some ways to speed the process along so that the excess fur can be disposed of more quickly.

-Here are some tips for keeping your home as mess free as possible during the spring shed.
+Check out the rest of the tips below to keep your home as mess free as possible during the spring shed.

 Brush, Brush, And Brush